Demand for more relevant information continues to grow as companies are increasingly exposed to climate and other sustainability-related issues.

-Getting ready now is critical even if the final standards are not identical to the proposals.
+Getting ready now is critical even if the final standards are not identical to the prototypes.
 Companies that already have the processes in place to produce similar sustainability-related information are likely to find reporting under the final standards easier.